hobocta/podcast-downloader/README.md

 podcast-downloader
 ==================

-**This script will download podcasts from RSS feeds, notify you on email and rotate files when new serie is come**
+**This script will download podcasts from RSS feeds, notify you on email and rotate files when new episodes is come**

 --